The office isn’t dead (but it is furnished better)

 Maximised workspaces

-Adaptability and flexibility is also key; modular furniture allows moment-to-moment reconfiguration, depending on what it’s being used for.
-Modular furniture can also scale as a company grows, easily expanding to accommodate new spaces or employees.
+Adaptability and flexibility are also key; modular furniture allows moment-to-moment reconfiguration, depending on what it’s being used for.
+Modular furniture can also scale as a company grows, expanding to accommodate new spaces or employees.
 Similarly, a refreshed furniture strategy can revitalise an existing space and make it feel entirely new.

 A selection of the best modular workspace seating solutions: